Director of the J.P. Morgan Center for Commodities

 Yosef Bonaparte graduated from the University of Texas at Austin in 2008.
 His dissertation is titled "Essays in Dynamic Household Finance with Heterogeneous Agents."
 His main research interest is in Portfolio choice and Asset Pricing.
 In particular, he examines how political climate and political affiliation influence portfolio choice and the stock market in general.
 One of his Asset Pricing papers is forthcoming at top Economics and Finance journal, Journal of Monetary Economics, and one behavioral finance article is forthcoming at Journal of Financial Economics.
 His work also was cited in the top media outlets in the world, Wall street Journal, The New York times, ABC, CNBC and MarketWatch; and recently at Channel 2 top Israeli cable program.
 Currently, he examines how sexual orientation influences portfolio choice, and finds that gay men exhibit a different portfolio choice decision.
-Furthermore, one of his working papers show that female, African American and other disadvantage group perceive greater financial risk than the actual risk.
+Furthermore, one of his working papers show that female, African American and other disadvantaged groups perceive greater financial risk than the actual risk.
 In addition, his work utilizes dynamic programing models to estimate key macroeconomics parameters, such as the risk aversion and the discount factor.

 - MarketWatch, The hidden way Trump and Clinton may sabotage your investments (September, 28th, 2016)